rancher/rio/docs/v0.6.0/install.md

 **--ip-address**

 Manually specify IPAddress for API gateway services.
-The IP will be used to generate A record for cluster domain.
-By default User don't have set it, it will use IP of [Service Loadbalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) that points to API gateway, or node IP address if service loadbalancer can't be provisioned.
+The IP will be used to generate a record for the cluster domain.
+By default, if this flag is not specified, rio will use the IP of [Service Loadbalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) that points to API gateway.

-Note: If service loadbalancer can't be provision, [Nodeport](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) is used to expose API gateway.
+Note: If service loadbalancer cannot be provisioned, [Nodeport](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) is used to expose API gateway.

 **--disable-features**